ALAADROID/Engineering-Study-Hub/README.md

 # Engineering Study Hub 📘

 A collaborative and organized space for engineering knowledge.
-This hub provides clear notes, diagrams, and resources to support learning, teaching, and future expansion across multiple engineering fields.
+This hub provides clear notes, diagrams, exercises, and resources to support learning, teaching, and future expansion across multiple engineering fields.

 > [!NOTE]
 > This repository is actively maintained.
 New lectures, exercises, and subjects are added regularly to support ongoing engineering coursework.